 The sinusitis itself is not contagious, but the cold that accompanies the infection can spread to others.

 2. Can sinus infections lead to serious health issues or complications?

-A. Serious complications are rare.
+Serious complications are rare.
 However, an untreated sinus infection can spread to other areas in the skull.

 - The sinuses around the eye and the brain are separated by just a thin membrane.
 So, if the infection spreads to the passages around the eye, it could also penetrate through the membrane of the brain, causing meningitisiXAn inflammation of the membrane surrounding the brain and spinal cord due to an infection, injury, specific medicines, or cancer. .